 News Archive - 2019

-I am delighted to be part of this exhibition at the Archive Gallery, Heaton Cooper Studio, Grasmere, Cumbria LA22 9SX which is running over the summer months . . . until Sept.
+I am delighted that my drawing 'Field' is part of this exhibition at the Archive Gallery, Heaton Cooper Studio, Grasmere, Cumbria LA22 9SX which is running over the summer months . . . until Sept.
 30th 2019.

 'Quotes' is a new publication which contains the work of 68 contemporary artists, each of whom was asked to select a quote by a well known artist and explain why that quote resonates with them and then select an example of their own work that best exemplifies their text.